Search for Higgs boson decays into a pair of pseudoscalar particles in the $\gamma\gamma\tau_{\text{had}}\tau_{\text{had}}$ final state using $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Signal and background modelling

 where $N$ is a normalisation constant, $\delta_{\text{sgmd}}$ and $\tau_{\text{sgmd}}$ are the parameters regulating the step of the sigmoid function, while $\lambda_{\text{exp}}$ is the exponential function decay constant.
 The function parameters are fit to the background template in the \mgg\ range 6--68~\GeV.

 Variations of the nominal background template are built to validate the flexibility of the function and to estimate systematic uncertainties.
 The variations are obtained by either modifying the photon identification criteria, varying the \gamgam\ purity by its uncertainty, or altering the \ditau\ identification criteria.
-The difference in the yield between the various template shape variations and the nominal ranges up to 10\% for different \ditau\ selections and up to 4\% when the normalisation of the \gamgam\ component is varied.
+The difference in the yield between the various template shape variations and the nominal ranges up to 10\% for different \ditau\ selections and up to 4\% when the photon identification criteria or the normalisation of the \gamgam\ component is varied.